 Biography

 Dr. Shana Harris is a cultural and medical anthropologist specializing in drug use, “addiction,” and health politics and practice in Latin America and the United States.
 She received her Ph.D. in medical anthropology jointly from the University of California, Berkeley and the University of California, San Francisco in 2012.
-She was a National Institutes of Health-funded Postdoctoral Fellow in the Behavioral Science Training in Drug Abuse Research Program at the National Development and Research Institutes in New York City before joining the UCF faculty in 2015.
+She was a National Institutes of Health-funded Postdoctoral Fellow in the Behavioral Science Training in Drug Abuse Research Program in New York City before joining the UCF faculty in 2015.

-Her dissertation and postdoctoral research ethnographically examined drug use and the politics of intervention around harm reduction in Argentina.
-Her current research focuses on medical travel and psychedelic-based drug addiction treatment in Mexico.
-Dr. Harris’s work has been supported by several institutions, including the National Institute on Drug Abuse and the Wenner-Gren Foundation, and has been published in top journals in her field, such as Medical Anthropology Quarterly, Human Organization, International Journal of Drug Policy, and Substance Use & Misuse.
+Dr. Harris’s current research focuses on medical travel and psychedelic-based drug treatment in Mexico.
+Her work has been supported by several institutions, including the National Institute on Drug Abuse and the Wenner-Gren Foundation, and has been published in top journals in her field, such as Medical Anthropology Quarterly, Human Organization, International Journal of Drug Policy, and Substance Use & Misuse.

 Research Specialization